Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 Ash (Almquist Shell) Variants

-After I had repeatedly wondered how all those "ash" variants might be related, I had a look at the variants I know.
+After I had repeatedly wondered how all those "ash" variants might be related, and had found hardly any information, I had a closer look at the variants I know.

-(with emphasis on the source).
-For the other variants this was certainly not the goal and just some arbitrarily chosen changes or bugfixes are listed.
+But for the other, later variants this was certainly not the goal and just a few, arbitrarily chosen changes or bugfixes are listed.

 Content: